Van Gisbergen to make NASCAR return at Indy - Speedcafe.com

 It will be the fourth event for the Project91 initiative which was created in order to showcase drivers from foreign disciplines in NASCAR, with 2007 world drivers’ champion Kimi Raikkonen being handed the first two starts.

-However, whereas Raikkonen recorded results of 37th and 29th, van Gisbergen became the first debut Cup Series race winner in six decades, and Marks said “I’m pretty confident that it’s Shane’s seat right now.”
+However, whereas Raikkonen recorded results of 37th and 29th, van Gisbergen became the first debut Cup Series race winner in six decades, and Marks said, “I’m pretty confident that it’s Shane’s seat right now.”

 Speaking on the Indianapolis announcement, he remarked, “After a performance like that it’s only natural to want to keep this going.